 top of page

 Woolf's core concern is the extrapolation of political injustices told through data, collected testimonials and the communication of this through artistic means.
-Utilising a successful career as a policy professional in similar fields, her work manifests information in physical form.

 Integral to the meaning of her work is the making process.
 Her works are often memorialistic in nature and are both labour and research intensive.
 Through this making process she fulfils a personal devotional need to pay tribute to people whose lives have been affected and interrupted by injustice.